 So he set about thinking and, as a result of his research, came up with these fundamental rules which must satisfy numerous criteria, of which the most important are:

 - System.
 These principles must be complete and coherent, and provide for every essential element without missing anything.
-It should be possible to link all the effective universal laws of personal development to its foundations, and ideally these principles must themselves create a structure which is both simple and elegant.
+It should be possible to link all the effective universal laws of personal development to its foundations, and ideally, these principles must themselves create a structure that is both simple and elegant.

 - Fundamentals.
 These principles must be irreducible, like prime numbers in mathematics.
 They must serve as fundamental atomic units of human development.
 Thus, it must be possible to combine two or more fundamental principles to create secondary ones, and the resulting combinations must also be universal and coherent.